hsab/GrowthNodes/README.md

 ## Background

-I was inspired by [Computational Growth by Deskriptiv and Wanderers by Mediated Matter](http://matter.media.mit.edu/environments/details/wanderers-wearables-for-interplanetary-pilgrims) and fortunately was assisted to create a fully functional growth simulation toolkit as part of a 3 months development project.
-However the codebase is larger than what I can maintain alone and is available in a [separate branch](https://github.com/hsab/GrowthNodes/tree/experimental).
+I was inspired by [Computational Growth by Deskriptiv and Wanderers by Mediated Matter](http://matter.media.mit.edu/environments/details/wanderers-wearables-for-interplanetary-pilgrims) to create a surface based growth simulation toolkit.
+The addon can be used for a wide range of content creation, including but not limited to the generation of geological, organic/non-organic, fungal, molecular, microscopic, and macroscopic features.

 ![Created with master branch](https://raw.githubusercontent.com/hsab/GrowthNodes/gifs/gifs/spheres.gif)

 ## Branches & Features

-The master branch contains only the features that I was responsible for since their maintenance and future development proves to be easier.
-An exception to this are excerpts of code  borrowed for nodetree management from [Animation Nodes](https://github.com/JacquesLucke/animation_nodes) developed by [Jacques Lucke](https://twitter.com/jacqueslucke?lang=en) whose addon was inspirational in how we approach user interactivity with GrowthNodes.
+The master branch is maintained against the latest version of blender and contains only the features whose maintenance and future development proves feasible.
+Much is borrowed from [Animation Nodes](https://github.com/JacquesLucke/animation_nodes) developed by [Jacques Lucke](https://twitter.com/jacqueslucke?lang=en) for nodetree management.
+His addon was inspirational in how GrowthNodes approaches user interactivity.

 The master branch includes the following nodes and features: